Unlike technology, the American educational system is ancient.

 2. “Specialization is celebrated and rewarded.”

-Traditional education is concerned with staying in context and within the lines of subject content; Innovation is the exact opposite.
+Traditional education is in many ways concerned with staying in context and within the lines of subject content; Innovation is the exact opposite.
 It is all about crossing boundaries, and digging deeper into problems and their solutions from a variety of angles.

 3. “Risk aversion is the norm.”